Traffic Processing Overview

 Usage reporting at a package level is grouped as follows:

 •Package assigned an exclusive package usage counter—All traffic associated with this package is accounted separately in the assigned counter, along with any children that are not assigned exclusive counters.

-For example, in the example package tree shown in Figure 3-2, if the Mail & Web Baseline package is allocated an exclusive counter, but neither child package is assigned an exclusive counter, then all Package Usage RDRs and derived reports (such as "Package Bandwidth per Service") would group together usage of subscribers assigned to all three packages.
+Figure 3-2, shows an example of a package tree.
+In this example, if the Mail & Web Baseline package is allocated an exclusive counter, but neither child package is assigned an exclusive counter, then all Package Usage RDRs and derived reports (such as "Package Bandwidth per Service") would group usage of subscribers assigned to all three packages.

 Figure 3-2 Example Package Tree

-SCE platforms running SCA BB generate and transmit Raw Data Records (RDRs) that contain information relevant to the service provider.
+Cisco SCE platforms running Cisco SCA BB generate and transmit Raw Data Records (RDRs) that contain information relevant to the service provider.

 RDRs contain a wide variety of information and statistics, depending on the configuration of the system.

 RDRs are transmitted using a Cisco proprietary protocol.
-This requires you to use the Cisco Service Control Management Suite (SCMS) Collection Manager (CM) or to develop software to process the RDRs.
+To use RDRs, you require the Cisco Service Control Collection Manager (CM) or to develop software to process the RDRs.

 The following are the main categories of RDRs: